TIBCOSoftware/snappydata/docs/howto/connect_using_odbc_driver.md

 	!!!
 Note:
 		Ensure that [SnappyData version 0.8 or later is installed](http://snappydatainc.github.io/snappydata/install/) and the [SnappyData cluster is running](start_snappy_cluster.md).

-## Connect to the SnappyData cluster
+## Connect to the SnappyData Cluster
 Once you have installed SnappyData ODBC Driver, you can connect to SnappyData cluster in any of the following ways:

 * Use the SnappyData Driver Connection URL: